Farhan786-Khan/bi-predictive-analytics-platform/README.md

 - [x] REST API
 - [x] Docker containerization

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.